Jalilnkh/KartalOl-NIR-ISL2021031301/README.md

 6- skimage.morphology import skeletonize

 6- Ubuntu 18

+7- the most important part is trained weights.
+Because trainingset is not possible to share I will uplaod wieghts in the Google drive you could find it in the following links:

+   7-1:

+   7-2:

+   7-3:

+After downloading the wieghts you should put them in the main directory:

+       ~/KartalOl-NIR-ISL2021031301/

 In order to run each categories, you are supposed to mention the name of category after -f as follows.:
 Open a terminal in the current directory and run: